John is a mid-Atlantic writer and avid student of history. His current passions are frontier and Civil War history, genealogy and politics.

 A Cultural and Historical Center

 That's right!
-I never before thought of a cemetery as a cultural center, but according to its management, Hollywood Forever is "Los Angeles' most dynamic cultural center."
+I had never before thought of a cemetery as a cultural center, but according to its management, Hollywood Forever is "Los Angeles' most dynamic cultural center."

 National Register of Historic Places Lists Hollywood Forever